-Collection Date of Collection How Collected Opportunities for Life January Free-will offering.
-Black and Indian Missions First Sunday in Lent Free-will offering.
-Catholic Relief Services Fourth Sunday in Lent Recommended minimum tithe of 15% of average weekend collection.
-Rice Bowl Holy Thursday Free-will offering.
-Promotional materials provided by National Office.
-Holy Land Good Friday Total collection.
-Catholic Education Easter Sunday Recommended minimum tithe of 35% of average weekend collection.
-Note: Parishes currently participating in the Catholic Education Fund Drive are exempt from the recommended amount but are asked to consider giving a portion of the weekend collection to support Catholic education.
-Catholic World Missions Pentecost Sunday Recommended minimum tithe of 15% of average weekend collection.
-Peter's Pence Third Sunday Third Sunday in August Recommended minimum tithe of 15% of average weekend collection.

-Catholic Higher Third Sunday in Strongly recommended
+Opportunities for Life, January: Free-will offering.

+Black and Indian Missions, first Sunday in Lent: Free-will offering.

+Catholic Relief Services, fourth Sunday in Lent: Recommend minimum tithe of 15% of the average weekend collection.

+Rice Bowl, Holy Thursday: Free-will offering.

+Holy Land, Good Friday: Total Collection

-Education September minimum tithe of 20% of
+Catholic World Missions, Pentecost Sunday: Recommend a minimum tithe of 15% of the average weekend collection.

-average weekend collection.
+Peter's Pence, August: Recommend minimum tithe of 15% of the average weekend collection.

+Catholic Higher Education, third Sunday in September: Strongly recommend minimum tithe of 20% of the average weekend collection.

+Collection for the Military Services, every three years on the weekend closest to Veteran's Day, November 1.
+Free-will offering.

-Catholic Campaign for Sunday before Free-will offering.
+Catholic Campaign for Human Development, Sunday before Thanksgiving: Freewill offering.

-Human Development Thanksgiving -

-Retired Religious Second Sunday in Free-will offering
+Retired Religious Collection, second Sunday in December: Free-will offering.

-Collection December

-Archdiocesan Charities Fourth Sunday in Must equal 50% of average
+Archdiocesan Charities, Fourth Sunday in December: Must equal 50% of the average weekend collection.

-December weekend collection.

-Other Special Collections
+OTHER SPECIAL COLLECTIONS

-Society for Propagation of Faith Membership January This is a parish driven collection, based on individual membership responses to the national office.
-The total amount from a membership drive weekend collection and the membership list are to be mailed directly to the archdiocesan director of the Society for Propagation of Faith.
-For mission appeals associated with the Propagation of Faith, please contact the Propagation of Faith Director for all procedural matters.
-For other types of mission appeals, please reference the Archdiocese of Louisville Financial Policy and Crusade for Children First Weekend in June Procedures Manual.
-This is not an archdiocesandriven collection, although the proceeds from many parishes are reported to the Chancery.
-It is recommended that this remain a free-will offering where each parish is free to give the proceeds to its local Crusade entity or preferably report it to the Chancery.
+Society for the Propagation of the Faith, January: This is a parish-driven collection, based on individual membership responses to the national office.
+The total amount from a membership drive weekend collection and the membership list are to be mailed directly to the archdiocesan director of the Society for the Propagation of the Faith.
+For mission appeals associated with the Propagation of the Faith, please contact the Propagation of the Faith Director for all procedural matters.
+For other types of mission appeals, please reference the Archdiocese of Louisville Financial Policy and Procedures Manual.

+Crusade for Children, first weekend in June: This is not an archdiocesan-driven collection, although the proceeds from many parishes are reported to the Chancery.
+It is recommended that this remain a free-will offering where each parish is free to give the proceeds to its local Crusade entity or report it to the Chancery

-Parish Driven Collections for Special Needs
+Parish-Driven Collections for Special Needs

-Parishes may have special collections from time to time for any of the following needs:
+Parishes may have special collections, from time to time, for any of the following needs:

 - Catholic Missionary

 - Religious Order or Missionary Diocese

-- St. Meinrad Seminary
+- Saint Meinrad Seminary

 - Natural Disasters

-These are all parish driven collections and the proceeds should be properly dispensed according to the particular need.
-Parishes may report the proceeds to the Chancery Finance Office for proper distribution to address the particular need.
+These are all parish-driven collections, and the proceeds should be properly dispensed according to the particular need.
+Some parishes may report the proceeds to the Chancery for proper distribution to address the particular need.